 This is an achievement in terms of the economic empowerment of women.
-Married women now have good reason to feel economically stronger as equal partners.
-This will increase their self-esteem and self-confidence.
+Married women now have good reason to feel economically stronger as equal partners, which will contribute to their empowerment.

 The other property regimes that may be selected are: